SWOTPal for iPhoneDownload

 Brand Portfolio Power: 20+ brands each generating $1B+ in annual sales including Tide, Pampers, Gillette, Oral-B, and SK-II — collectively touching 5B+ consumers daily across 180+ countries.

-Pricing Power: Consistent ability to implement 5-10% annual price increases with limited volume elasticity, reflecting strong brand equity and essential product categories.
+Pricing Power: Consistent ability to implement mid-single-digit to high-single-digit annual price increases with limited volume elasticity, reflecting strong brand equity and essential product categories.

 Distribution Scale: Products available in 10M+ retail points of sale globally with #1 or #2 market share positions in 80%+ of categories and countries where P&G competes.

-Innovation Engine: $2B+ annual R&D investment delivering 15-20 major product innovations annually, supported by 8,000+ patents and partnerships with 2,000+ external innovation partners.
+Innovation Engine and Structural Scale: $2B+ annual R&D investment delivering 15-20 major product innovations annually, supported by 8,000+ patents, global media buying power and retail negotiating leverage that private-label competitors cannot replicate at equivalent quality.

 Procter & Gamble Weaknesses (2026)